umijs/qiankun/docs/faq/README.md

      In other cases, please do not use `document.write`.

+## `Application died in status NOT_MOUNTED: Target container with #container not existed while xxx mounting!`

+This error usually occurs when the main app is Vue, and the container is written on a routing page and uses the routing transition effect.
+Some special transition effect caused the container not to exist in the mounting process of the micro app.
+The solution is to use other transition effects, or remove the routing transition.

 ## `Application died in status NOT_MOUNTED: Target container with #container not existed while xxx loading!`

 Similar to the above error, This error thrown as the container DOM does not exist when the micro app is loaded.
 Generally, it is caused by incorrect calling timing of the `start` function, just adjust the calling timing of the `start` function.